Jefferson Peak

 Jefferson Peak is a 5720. ft mountain summit located in the Olympic Mountains in Mason County of Washington state.
 It is situated in the Mount Skokomish Wilderness, on land managed by Olympic National Forest.
-The mountain's name honors Thomas Jefferson (1743–1826), the third president of the United States.
+The mountain's toponym honors Thomas Jefferson (1743–1826), the third president of the United States.
 The nearest higher neighbor is line parent Mount Pershing, 1.3 mi to the southwest.
-Precipitation runoff drains into Jefferson Creen and the Hamma Hamma River.
+Precipitation runoff drains into Jefferson Creek and the Hamma Hamma River.
 Topographic relief is significant as the north aspect rises over 4100 ft above the Hamma Hamma valley in approximately one mile.